434 related texts · 4 related myths · Page 6 of 10

 One that echoes powerfully in the story of Mordecai and Haman.
 Let's rewind a bit.
 Remember Bigthan and Teresh, those disgruntled chamberlains who plotted against King Ahasuerus?
 T...

-The Book of Esther, and the rich tapestry of legends surrounding it, offers some pretty intriguing answers.
+The Book of Esther, and the tradition of legends surrounding it, offers some pretty intriguing answers.
 Think about Ahasuerus, the king in the story.
-He elevates Haman to a pos...
+He elevates Haman to a positio...

-According to the Sha'ar HaGilgul (the reincarnation of souls)im, the "Gate of Reincarnations," Adam's sin didn't just affect him; it fractured the very essence of his being.
-Think ...
+The "Gate of Reincarnations," Adam's sin didn't just affect him; it fractured the very essence of his being.
+Think of it like this: just as our physical bodies are made up of count...

-Today, we’re diving into a specific scenario: what happens when someone dies without children, failing to fulfill the mitzvah, the commandment, of Pru u'rvu, "be fruitful and multi...
+A specific scenario: what happens when someone dies without children, failing to fulfill the mitzvah, the commandment, of Pru u'rvu, "be fruitful and multiply."
+We've touched on re...

 Like something's missing from the equation.
 Well, Jewish tradition offers a profound, and somewhat comforting, perspective on this very question.
 It all comes down to chet, or sin,...

-There’s a fascinating idea explored in Da'at (Knowledge) Tevunot, a work that delves into wisdom and understanding.
-It speaks of the relationship between the intellect, the soul, a...
+There’s a fascinating idea explored in Da'at (Knowledge) Tevunot, a work that explores wisdom and understanding.
+It speaks of the relationship between the intellect, the soul, and ...

 The Kalach Pitchei Chokhmah, a key text in Kabbalistic thought, gives us a glimpse into this cosmic dance.
 It deals with the delicate relationship between the realm of Atzilut (Ema...

 It explores the intricate relationship between the soul and the body, especially in the context of sin, death, and ultimately, resurrection.
-The text paints a picture of what could...
+This teaching paints a picture of what ...

 Moses' name does not appear in Parshat Tetzaveh.
 Rabbi Levi Yitzchak of Berditchev uses this conspicuous absence to explore a question about wisdom, unity, and the priestly garment...

 "And you shall command the Children of Israel" (Exodus 27:20).
-Rebbe Elimelech of Lizhensk, in Parashat Tetzaveh, asks a question that cuts to the heart of what tzaddik (a righteou...
+Rebbe Elimelech of Lizhensk, in Parashat Tetzaveh, asks a question that cuts to the heart of what tzaddikim (a righte...

 "and I will be honored through Pharaoh": Scripture here apprises us that when the L–rd exacts punishment of the nations, His name is aggrandized in the world, as it is written (Isa...